sofiabroome/sofiabroome.github.io/_pages/about.md

 #### Reviewing

 I was a reviewer for ECCV2020, CVPR2021, ICCV2021 and WACV2022.
 Assistant reviewer for RSS2020.
-I will review for ICLR2022.
+Will review for ICLR2022 and CVPR2022.